 Sight fishing for cruising trout can make for an exciting day of flyfishing, but you need to do your homework and be tactical to have success.

 First and foremost, you need to have a lake that is conducive to fishing this way.
-Here are a few tips for finding that perfect lake:

 - The water must be clear… like New Zealand clear.
 You will need to be able to see at least 6 to 9 feet deep.
 A gin clear lake is a gem and can be difficult to find, so be warned.